-Article 3, Section 27: Prohibits passage by the legislature of local or special laws except in certain enumerated cases.
-According to classification must only be reasonable and operate upon all persons or property in like or the same circumstances.
+Article 3, Section 27: Prohibits passage by the legislature local or special laws except in certain enumerated cases.
+According to Mountain Fuel Supply Co. v.
+Emerson, 578 P. 2d 1351 (Wyo.
+1978), the prohibition against special legislation does not mean to say that the statute passed must affect all persons the same way.
+The classification must only be reasonable and operate upon all persons or property in like or the same circumstances.

-Mountain Fuel

-Supply Co. v.

-Emerson, 578

-P. 2d 1351

-(Wyo.
-1978),

-the prohibition

-against special

-legislation does

-not mean to say

-that the statute

-passed must affect

-all persons the

-same way.
-The